-Below are Featured Foundation Projects from 2020.
-Click here to see the most recent projects from 2021, including:
+Below are Featured Foundation Projects from 2020-2021.
+Click here to see the most recent projects from 2022, including:

-The Priest Patio and Prayer Garden
+Priest Patio and Prayer Garden

-The Lights, Camera, Action: 2021 #weGiveCatholic Campaign
+Lights, Camera, Action: 2021 #weGiveCatholic

-Repairs to the Original Church Bell Tower
+Original Church Bell Tower Repairs

 COVID Support from the Foundation